Search

 • Do not return to strenuous activity for a few hours after the cramps subside because further exertion may lead to heat exhaustion or heat stroke.

-Seek medical attention for heat cramps if they do not subside in 1 hour.
+Seek medical attention for heat cramps if they do not subside in one hour.

-In case of a sunburn, the skin’s temperature gets warmer, it turns red and hurts.
-If the burn is severe, swelling and sunburn blisters can develop.
+In case of overexposure to sunlight, the skin’s temperature gets warmer, and it turns red and hurts.
+In severe sunburn, swelling and blisters can develop on the skin.
 The symptoms seem like the flu: feverish, chills, nausea, headache, and weakness.
-Later, when the skin tries to get rid of sun-damaged cells, it starts peeling and itching.
+Later, the skin starts peeling and itching when it tries to eliminate sun-damaged cells.

-• Move away from sunshine until your sunburn heals.
+• Move away from sunshine until the sunburn heals.

 • Treat the sunburned areas with cool clothes or cold water.